StarTropics: Because sometimes you just need to shove bananas in your ears.

 As far as pros go, this game is beautifully presented, with colorful graphics, catchy music, and a relentlessly goofy story.
-The ending is even more elaborate than most other games from the era.
-It also provides a healthy challenge and a real sense of accomplishment when you finally topple the final boss.
+The ending is also much more elaborate than most other games from the era.
+It provides a healthy challenge and a real sense of accomplishment when you finally topple the final boss.

 But then the problems set in.
 First of all, the elephant in the room has to be the controls.
 Jumping and attacking feels fine for the most part, but the one thing you do more than either of those, simply walking around, feels absolutely horrid.
-Simply turning while in motion involves your character stopping completely, then turning in place, then pausing again for a moment before finally starting off in the new direction.
+Merely turning while in motion involves your character stopping completely, then turning in place, then pausing again for a moment before finally starting off in the new direction.
 It’s absolutely inane and makes the movement feel sticky, choppy, and delayed.
 Your character always seems to be playing catch up, several steps behind your inputs at any given time.
-This seems especially odd here because Nintendo themselves had previously nailed responsive overhead action controls in The Legend of Zelda years before!
-Another odd omission is that you can only jump straight up unless it’s onto a block or switch, despite the fact that there seems to be no good reason not to allow for a forward jump on open ground.
+This is especially odd because Nintendo themselves had previously nailed responsive overhead action controls in The Legend of Zelda years before!
+Another strange design choice is that you’re limited to jumping straight up unless you’re leaping onto a block or switch, despite the fact that there seems to be no good reason not to allow for a forward jump on open ground.
 I’ve heard this control defended by saying that it’s intended to allow you to change your character’s facing to attack in different directions without moving much if needed, but a very quick tap on the directional pad is sufficient to do this most of the time in Zelda, so I don’t buy it.
 Maybe it’s all the games like Contra and Ninja Gaiden that I’ve played recently where just moving around the screen feels really good, but the movement here was such a drag for me.

 Additionally, this game is very linear, much moreso than the Dragon Quest and Legend of Zelda games that clearly influenced it.
 The dungeons are where all the real gameplay lives and the overworld segments linking them provide no real challenge (other than one very clever musical puzzle, perhaps) and little in the way of secrets to uncover.
 They could almost be replaced by static cutscenes with little real change to the core gameplay experience.
 At least some branching paths or sidequests could have helped make the overworld sections more interesting and meaningful.